 If you’re not a candidate for LASIK a number of other vision correction surgeries are available, such as PRK and LASEK laser eye surgery and phakic IOL surgery.
 Dr. Carlson and our team welcome your visit to discuss these and to determine which is right for you.

 In addition to helping you understand various laser vision correction options, Claris Eye Care & Surgery will explain the costs and help you identify the best means of financing this procedure, if necessary.
-We have financing options available.
+We have financing options available with approved credit.